 When you’ve binged, I gently invite you to reach out for support and to talk with a trusted friend (the key word here is trusted), someone who can remind you of your wholeness and the bigger picture.
 When we move through our fear and reach out for support, sharing our pain with a trusted loved one, we often find acceptance, connection and belonging.
 This brings relief.

 You can also offer yourself empathy.
-My Binge Rescue course models this with an interactive worksheet and audio companion.
-Listening to your own heart and caring for your feelings can prevent a binge, a process I describe in the post, Stop a binge in its tracks with empathy.
+The Binge Rescue worksheet is a free resource that walks you step by step through this process.
+Listening to your own heart and caring for your feelings can prevent a binge, a process I describe in this post here, Stop a binge in its tracks with empathy.

 Ways to grow out of a pattern of binge eating:

 8. Seek understanding.
 One of the most powerful ways you can foster self forgiveness is to reframe why you binge.
 Many people see bingeing as a problem of poor will power, lack of self discipline, or a character flaw.
 When they binge, they then see themselves as someone with poor will power, selfishness, or low character.
 Oh, ouch!
 No wonder that point of view causes so much shame and feels so painful.

 I offer a different perspective: You’re not bingeing on purpose.
 You’re bingeing to meet a need.
 Binge eating is an emotional coping strategy driven by deep, unmet needs.
 On this emotional level, your bingeing makes absolute sense, as messy or illogical as the overeating may appear on the surface.

 This new way of thinking frees us from the pain of self blame.